 This Recommendation defines the following terms:

-3.2.1 Application Servers: Application servers are elements in the network that provide common services, for example IPTV, interactive gaming, multipoint conferencing.
+3.2.1 Application Servers: Application servers are elements on the network that provide common services, for example IPTV, interactive gaming, multipoint conferencing.

 3.2.2 Application: The Application is the element in the AMS environment that represents one aspect of communication, e.g. Voice, Video.